WZBSocialScienceCenter/otreeutils/README.md

 This function allows to dynamically create a `Player` model class for a survey.
 It can be used as follows in `models.py`.

-At first you define your questions per page, for example like this:
+At first you define your questions per page in a survey definitions data structure, for example like this:

 ```python
 from otreeutils.surveys import create_player_model_for_survey